1 9 7 5 – 1 9 7 8 (UK)

 Space: 1999 cost around $300,000 per episode and it showed.
 The show – a semi-sequel to a previous Gerry Anderson production, UFO – was visually stunning and yet one of the biggest flops in TV history.

-The Moonbase was headed by Commander John Koenig and chief medical officer, Doctor Helena Russell (pictured at right), played by real-life husband and wife, Martin Landau and Barbara Bain.
+Alpha was headed by Commander John Koenig (pictured below) and chief medical officer, Doctor Helena Russell (pictured above right), played by real-life husband and wife, Martin Landau and Barbara Bain.

-Other key crew members included Professor Bergman, a brilliant scientist with an artificial heart, Chief Space Pilot Captain Alan Carter and Maya, a female alien “shape shifter” from the planet Psychon who could transform herself into other forms (an orange tree, a lion, a gorilla, etc) for short periods of time by rearranging molecules.
+Other key crew members included Professor Bergman (Barry Morse), a brilliant scientist with an artificial heart; Chief Space Pilot Captain Alan Carter (Nick Tate); and Maya (Catherine Schell), a female alien “shapeshifter” from the planet Psychon who could transform herself into other forms (an orange tree, a lion, a gorilla, etc) for short periods of time by rearranging molecules.

-There was also a suggestion from some quarters that Gerry Anderson may have solicited more emotive performances from some of his original marionettes . . .
+The lovely Miss Bain, for one, walked through her role like a zombie.
+There was a suggestion from some quarters that Gerry Anderson may have solicited more emotive performances from some of his original marionettes . . .

 For all that, I loved this show and heartily recommend it to you for the production values and space ephemera alone.